flvdh/cv/index.md

 #### Assignment 1

-You are looking at it right now.
+Actually, you are looking at it right now.

 ### Technical skills